 Let’s take a look…

-Summary: Processing Exception Other Delay
+Summary: USPS Processing Exception

 Note the last line of the summary above, “… this may cause a delay”.
 It is important to realize that USPS is warning the sender and recipient that the mail item “could” be delayed as a result of the processing exception.